Skip to main content

 The scarcity of pharmacists, especially in rural areas, is a growing concern not just in Estonia but across Europe.
 This shortage directly impacts pharmacy hours, particularly on weekends, leading people to seek medication through ER and ambulance service.

 Estonia aims to lead the way in innovative resource management, leveraging technology to streamline the distribution of medical resources efficiently.
-The Increased reliance on emergency services solely for obtaining medication stems from outdated regulations, causing a mismanagement of resources.
+The increased reliance on emergency services solely for obtaining medication stems from outdated regulations, causing a mismanagement of resources.

 Solution